Massachusetts Domestic Violence Law FAQs

 Do I need a criminal defense lawyer for a first-time offense?

+Yes.
 Because of the mandatory minimums and the long-term impact on employment and housing, even a first-time "Simple Assault and Battery" charge is high-stakes in Boston.
-The Suffolk County or Middlesex County DA's offices have specialized units that specifically prosecute these crimes.
+All Massachusetts DA's offices in Greater Boston and elsewhere have specialized units that specifically prosecute these crimes.

 Client Reviews